-During an October 2017 Justice Department Oversight Hearing, U.S. Attorney General Jeff Sessions, refused to deny DoJ’s coordination with Texas to force the end of DACA through backdoor legal assaults.
+During an October 2017 Justice Department Oversight Hearing, then-U.S. Attorney General Jeff Sessions, refused to deny DoJ’s coordination with Texas to force the end of DACA through backdoor legal assaults.
 However, Texas Attorney General Ken Paxton had already confirmed the coordination a few weeks prior.

 - Former U.S. Attorney General Jeff Sessions served as one of the organized anti-immigrant movement’s most strident allies during his time in Congress.

 - Sessions became Attorney General of Alabama in 1994 and was elected to the Senate in 1996, where he served as chairman of the Senate Subcommittee on Immigration and National Interest from 2015-2017 when he was confirmed as U.S. Attorney General.